aftab1001/Tech-Challenge/README.md

 I have writtend test cases using mocha

+## Logging
+I have used winston logging, and logging all the excetpions.

 ## Questions or Suggestions
 Feel free to send me the questions or suggestion at my email address. aftab.rehman@outlook.com